stoltzrobin/static-web-ab-testing/README.md

 How to do AB-testing with a static web site (Gatsby in this case)

-# Pre-requisites && Installation
+# Pre-requisites & Installation
-Install the dependencies
+Install the dependencies using yarn

 ```shell
 yarn